vpfaulkner/vpfaulkner.github.io/playbook.md

 ----

 ## Guiding Philosophy
-When at a crossroads, always have your guiding philosophies to refer to.
-These should underpin both code-level and architectural decisions.
+When at a crossroads, always go back to your core values or guiding philosophy.
+For me, these are:

 * Simplicity